picimako/drupal-paragraph-context/README.md

 This project is rather a case study, and I can image using it only in specific cases but the idea behind it might be more important and more reusable than this implementation of it.

-If you want to use any part of this library, feel free to do so, there is no licencing involved.

 ## Background and how this works

 This idea came up during and a similar solution was originally made for a Drupal/PHP based project